CurlyTaleGamesLLC/MaxFeeder/Docs/openpnp.md

 Rename the driver to MaxFeeder, set the communications type to serial

-Select the COM port of the Max Feeder, and se the baud rate and other serial settings to match the screenshot above.
+Select the COM port of the Max Feeder, and set the baud rate and other serial settings to match the screenshot above.

 Click Apply.